kisekae/UltraKiss/README.md

    Use **Help-Demo Sets** to access the KiSS demonstration sets that are packaged with UltraKiss.
 Click on any of the listed sets to load the set in UltraKiss.
 To see the FKiSS code behind any KiSS set press F11 or use the **View-Active Configuration** menu command.

 4. To learn how to make KiSS sets of your own explore the tutorials provided with UltraKiss.
 See **Help-Tutorials**.
 In particular, look at the FKiSS tutorial to learn how to use the UltraKiss FKiSS Editor debugging tool to breakpoint and step through your code execution.

+5. To submit bug reports or provide suggestions for improvements see **Help-Bug Reports**.
+Reports are emailed to the developer and submitted anonymously to the code repository on GitHub.

-5. Explore the reference documentation provided with UltraKiss.
+6. Explore the reference documentation provided with UltraKiss.
 Examine the **UltraKiss Introduction** section and the **FKiSS** section.

    The FKiSS event and action statement documentation describes the FKiSS language and provides illustrative examples to help you develop your own interactive KiSS sets.